 You don’t relocate to a vibrant and entertaining place as a Magic City and not enjoy every fun activity it has to offer.
 The area abounds in activities for every age group, from kids to elderly citizens.
-If you want to have fun, you will find a way to do so no matter if you relocate during the holidays or some other time of the year.
+If you want to have fun and alleviate moving stress, you will find a way to do so no matter if you relocate during the holidays or some other time of the year.

 If you are on a tight budget, just take a walk to the sandy shores and bask in the sun: it is free.
 When you want to treat yourself and spend some dough, you can check out some of the best restaurants in Miami and grab a bite.
 According to Numbeo, a meal in an inexpensive restaurant would be around $15, while a three-course meal in a mid-range restaurant for two people would be $68.
 If you are more of a pub person, know that cocktails in downtown clubs are around $15, while you can have a beer for $7.

-As soon as you are done unpacking after the move act like a tourist and take a sightseeing tour with a speedboat – they are around $38 – or buy a 29$ ticket for airboat safari.
+As soon as you are done unpacking after the move act like a tourist and take a sightseeing tour with a speedboat – they are around $38 – or buy a 29$ ticket for an airboat safari.
 When you want to have a different kind of view of the city, you can hop in a helicopter and have an air tour of your new home.
 It will cost you around $100.

 For all of you adrenaline junkies, there are parasailing activities that go from $75 to $120.
 Have a flyboard experience for $95, or rent a jet ski for around $160.

 Have a low-key day off and go to the movies.
 Tickets for movies are around $15, while two theater tickets are about $125.
 Also, if you want to have an active day with friends, you can rent a tennis court for $19 an hour.